Cognician/datomic-doc/README.md

 ## Features

+### Database list

+At `/dd`, an alphabetised list of all provided databases, in the case that more than one is configured.

 ### Search

-At `/dd`, a search UI, which searches all `:db/ident` values - schema, enums, partitions and database functions (Datomic's own idents are excluded).
+At `/dd` (or `/dd/:database-name`), a search UI, which searches all `:db/ident` values - schema, enums, partitions and database functions (Datomic's own idents are excluded).
 Results lead to [permalinks](#permalinks).

 #### Examples: